jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

+implementations, and that has recently been updated with novel protocol vulnerabilities identified during a joint research with an academic research partner, to be published in 2022\.
+Another ongoing project involves research into the security of the 4GLTE Control Plane.
+During this research, several vulnerabilities that affect the LTE protocol and its implementation are being studied, as is the impact of their exploitation.
+Into 2022, we will be continuing research on various aspect of 4GLTE and 5G security, as well as protocols including LoRaWAN, and a range of research projects on smart environments, including:
+Continued work on LoRaWAN tooling \& security testing, including collaborative work with the University of Surrey Vulnerability assessments of IoT components of smart environments, including smart locks and smart alarm systems, as well as smart buildings as a whole Continued 4GLTE control plane research
+5G Baseband SoC Research
+2021 NCC Group Annual Research Report
+24
+Public Interest Technology
-implementations, and that has recently been updated with novel protocol vulnerabilities identified during a joint research with an academic research partner, to be published in 2022\.Another ongoing project involves research into the security of the 4GLTE Control Plane.
-During this research, several vulnerabilities that affect the LTE protocol and its implementation are being studied, as is the impact of their exploitation.232021 NCC Group Annual Research ReportPublic Interest TechnologyIn NCC Groups Research division, we have a dedicated research working group which offers paid research time and other resources to research projects conducted in the public interest, in an effort to support security and privacy research for the greater good of society which might not otherwise have resources available to support it.
-It is my hope that this group will continue to grow with each passing year.This year, our researchers focussed on a deep and broad analysis of the security \& privacy implications of different vaccine passport apps around the world, the important topic of racial injustice in algorithmic decision\-making,
+In NCC Groups Research division, we have a dedicated research working group which offers paid research time and other resources to research projects conducted in the public interest, in an effort to support security and privacy research for the greater good of society which might not otherwise have resources available to support it.
+It is my hope that this group will continue to grow with each passing year.
+This year, our researchers focussed on a deep and broad analysis of the security \& privacy implications of different vaccine passport apps around the world, the important topic of racial injustice in algorithmic decision\-making,